 Twitter is a real-time microblogging platform, publicly launched in July 2006.
 Its defining feature is the tight limits on the length of each post – known as a ‘tweet’.
 Initially this stood at 140 characters, though this figure was doubled in most languages to 280 in 2017.

 Twitter is one of the most recognisable names in the contemporary tech and media landscapes.
 At its peak in Q1 2018, it reported 336 million MAU.
-December 2013 saw the financial peak, with a market cap of $39.34.
+Looking to a different measure, December 2013 saw Twitter’s financial peak, with a market cap of $39.34.
 It has, however, fallen from grace on both counts somewhat in recent years.
 User numbers fell to 321 million by the end of 2018.
 We saw a recovery to 330 million in Q1 2019, after which point Twitter has switched to reporting ‘monetizable daily users’, of which there were 145 million in Q3 2019.

 The Twitter market cap was down to $23.04 billion as of November 2019 – having been as high as $35.01 billion in September 2019.
 It was rated 11th in the world by the Alexa global website rankings in 2018, and #21 in Forbes Top 100 Digital Companies 2018.
 In late 2019, it ranks 34th in the former, and did not feature in Forbes’ 2019 listing.